SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 A class x may also be known as an associated function.
 Class x ≈ static x
-generally, one mainly talks of class, instance methods, which operate on classes/instances, and class, instance variables class + instance variables = fields
+generally, one mainly talks of class, instance methods, which operate on classes/instances, and class, instance variables class variables + instance variables = fields
-Members are generally all methods and fields of a record, no matter if class or instance A piece of data on a record is called a field
+Members are generally all methods and fields of a record, no matter if class or instance.
+ergo: members = member fields + member bariables
+A piece of data on a record is called a field

 In rust, a class method/associated function is called by using the :: operator